-This easy healthy Garden Vegetable Soup is packed with nutrition and flavor.
-It makes a great side or light lunch.
+This healthy Garden Vegetable Soup is packed with veggies and flavor.
+It makes a great side dish or light lunch.

 I have a confession.
 I do not have a vegetable garden, but if I did, these are the vegetables I would grow.
 I love to include cauliflower, zucchini, tomatoes, carrots, and celery to so many different recipes.
 If only I had a green thumb...